nvsnkv/flow2/readme.md

 To check correctness of transfer detection algorythms you can use `accountant transfer list` command.
 Like `accountant list`, it accepts the search criteria for the set of transactions in which app will try to find transfers.
 For each transfer tool returns Source (a Key of source transaction), Sink (a Key of sink transaction), Fee (difference between source and sink), Currency in which Fee was calculated and a Comment that explains why tool believe it's a transfer.

 If necessary user can enforse a particular transfer by providing a pair of Source and Sink to `accountant transfer enforce` command.
-Previously enforsed transfers can be abandoned using `accountant transfer abandon` command
+Previously enforsed transfers can be abandoned using `accountant transfer abandon` command.

 ### Exchange Rates
 TBD